An Adjoint Formulation of Energetic Particle Confinement: Introduction

 Energetic particles are a ubiquitous aspect of magnetic fusion plasmas.
 Such particles emerge as a result of ion heating schemes including neutral beam injection~\cite{hemsworth2008status} and ion cyclotron resonance heating (ICRH)~\cite{adam1987review, kazakov2017efficient}.
 For a burning deuterium-tritium plasma, the confinement of energetic alpha particles is critical for the sustainment of the fusion plasma.
 In addition, when such particles escape they can cause substantial damage to plasma-facing components~\cite{fasoli2007physics, bonofiglo2024alpha}.
 Obtaining an understanding of the confinement time of such particles is thus vital to the operation of a magnetic fusion device.

-In the present work, an initial step toward a framework through which the confinement time of an energetic ion or electron can be efficiently estimated across a broad range of parameter regimes is developed.
-While evaluating the confinement time of an energetic particle is often of greatest importance for non-axisymmetric magnetic fields arising from error fields~\cite{goldston1981confinement}, magnetic islands~\cite{carolipio2002simulations} or energetic particle modes~\cite{heidbrink2020mechanisms} in a tokamak, or for a 3D stellarator equilibrium~\cite{galeev1969plasma}, this work will consider the simpler problem of an axisymmetric tokamak equilibrium.
-Our motivation for considering this simpler problem is largely to investigate the potential for evaluating metrics of energetic particle transport via the solution to an inhomogeneous adjoint problem.
-As described below, the inhomogeneous adjoint of the drift kinetic equation provides a direct means of computing the average confinement time of an ion or electron as a function of the particle's initial phase space position~\cite{sarkimaki2020efficient}, a quantity we will refer to as the escape time.
-While this adjoint problem can be solved by a variety of numerical methods, we will consider a Physics-Informed Neural Network (PINN)~\cite{raissi2019physics} in the present work.
-Physics-Informed Neural Networks correspond to a machine learning framework capable of integrating both physics and data into the training of a neural network.
-A distinguishing feature of a PINN is that it may be extended to learn the parametric dependence of the solution of a PDE~\cite{sun2020surrogate}.
-Noting that optimizing the transport properties of energetic particle orbits often requires exploring a broad range of magnetic field configurations, obtaining a rapid surrogate capable of computing quantities of interest such as the escape time of energetic particles provides a powerful tool for assessing energetic particle transport.
+In the present work, an initial step toward a framework through which the confinement time of an energetic ion or electron can be efficiently estimated is developed.
+While evaluating the confinement time of an energetic particle is often of greatest importance for non-axisymmetric magnetic fields arising from error fields~\cite{goldston1981confinement}, magnetic islands~\cite{carolipio2002simulations} energetic particle modes~\cite{heidbrink2020mechanisms}, or for a 3D stellarator equilibrium~\cite{galeev1969plasma}, this work will consider the simpler problem of an axisymmetric tokamak equilibrium.
+Our motivation for considering this simpler problem is to investigate the potential for evaluating metrics of energetic particle transport via the solution to an inhomogeneous adjoint problem.
+As described below, the inhomogeneous adjoint of the drift kinetic equation provides a direct means of computing the average confinement time of an ion or electron as a function of the particle's initial phase space position~\cite{sarkimaki2020efficient}, a quantity we will refer to as the mean escape time.
+While this adjoint problem can be solved by a variety of numerical methods, we will consider a physics-informed neural network (PINN)~\cite{raissi2019physics} in the present work.
+Physics-informed neural networks correspond to a machine learning approach capable of integrating both physics and data into the training of a neural network.
+A distinguishing feature of a PINN is that it can be extended to learn the parametric dependence of the solution of a PDE~\cite{sun2020surrogate}.
+Noting that optimizing the transport properties of energetic particle orbits often requires exploring a broad range of magnetic field configurations, obtaining a rapid surrogate capable of computing quantities of interest such as the mean escape time of energetic particles provides a powerful tool for assessing energetic particle transport.